 If you’re concerned about associating your brand with certain sensitive topics.
 Facebook allows you to intentionally exclude your in-stream video ads from appearing in specific content categories.
 These include “Debatable Social Issues,” “Mature” or “Tragedy and Conflict.”

 You can even block your ads from appearing on certain websites and apps, or with certain publishers.
 Just be sure to block all available domains and URLs of that publisher.
 Also, keep in mind that the number of blocks allowed in one year is limited to 10,000 domains or URLs.

 If you choose to exclude your ads from sensitive categories, it may also limit your campaign’s delivery and reach, so it’s important to weigh the pros and cons of doing so.

 Since launching in April 2016, Facebook Live has allowed businesses and users to increase visibility and engage followers in real-time.
 Now the social network is taking its Live platform a step further with Facebook Live in-stream video ads.

 As of February 2018, Live ads are still in beta testing, but once complete, they still won’t be available to all advertisers.
-Only pages or profiles with at least 2,000 followers will be eligible for Live ads, and even then, it’s required that they have recent live videos with at least 300 concurrent viewers.
+Only pages or profiles with at least 2,000 followers will be eligible for Live ads, and even then, they should have recent live videos with at least 300 concurrent viewers.